One of the biggest cybersecurity dilemmas is the following: “Can we avoid cybercrime?”

 How to avoid cybercrime

-The cyber definition relates to the field of digital technology, and nowadats cybercrime is often associated with cybercrime
+The cyber definition relates to digital technology, and nowadays, cybercrime is often associated with cybercrime.

 A definition of cybersecurity is the integrated protection of internet-connected systems – hardware, software, and data from attacks.

 Unfortunately, plenty of people are reckless when dealing with cybercrime.
-A great deal of online users, for instance, use the same password per different accounts.
-This and similar behavior boots cybercrime.
+Plenty of online users, for instance, use the same password per different accounts: this and similar behavior boots cybercrime.

 Cybercrime: types of threats